 Because I LOVE apple pie but don’t have a million years or patience for steps (not to mention 3 kids), I don’t pre-cook and it still turns out great.
 This recipe in particular doesn't get watery because the combo of maple syrup and cashew butter thicken the moisture from the apples like caramel.

 More Apple Recipes

-Here are some more fabulous recipes that feature apples as the star:
+After you're done devouring this gluten-free vegan apple pie you're going to want to make more apple creations!
+Here are some more fabulous plant based recipes that feature apples as the star:

 - Apple Pie Smoothie